semaahmed/Python-Project/README.md

 ## Python Data Analysis Project
-# Name: Movie correlation Project
+# Name: Movie Correlation Project
 # About Dataset:
 Context
 Is the movie industry dying? is Netflix the new entertainment king?
 Those were the first questions that lead me to create a dataset